PainsPerdus/gboi-kirby/docs/_posts/2020-07-02-paf-the-end.md

 ## On sound design

->  Thank to the sound features of the Gameboy, every sound is implemented as a single C function.
+>  Thanks to the sound features of the Game Boy, every sound is implemented as a single C function.
 These functions contain inline ASM, assembled and inserted as-is in the generated machine code.
-They modify the sound controller register of the Gameboy (addresses FF10 to FF26) and use the sound input 1 (tone and sweep) and 4 (white noise).
+They modify the sound controller register of the Game Boy (addresses FF10 to FF26) and use the sound input 1 (tone and sweep) and 4 (white noise).
 Because of the many weird behaviors of the Game Boy, the only way to create these sounds was: testing... and testing...  and mind fucking... and testing.
 So this was pretty horrible but through this, I could create many